Latest News

-Coming up in 2011 – We are looking forward to working in new sites such as Rainbow Playgroup’s nature garden, Merton Community Woodland and further work in Kings Meadow School, quarries and the Community Hospital.
+Overview of 2011 – We worked in new sites such as Rainbow Playgroup’s nature garden, Merton Community Woodland and did further work in Kings Meadow School, quarries and the Community Hospital.
 We have enjoyed new work in Garth Park where we have been allocated a flower bed near the bowling green, and help in creating a community garden with green house and vegetable patch.
 With the changes to Bicester Town Centre we will not be assisting in Bicester in Bloom, so we are glad to help the Town in this way.
 We recently coppiced in Thrupp community woodland and now have some hazel products available for the new gardening season.
 Some of our tools are getting a little weary with so much use so we will be going shopping.
 It’s all go!

 Rest of 2010 – Green Gym helped contribute to the Town’s success at In-Bloom, where they won Silver, Nationally and Gold, Regionally.
 We also revisited Kidlington and Island Pond Wood.
 New sites included renovating the courtyard garden at the Community Hospital and doing initial clearance at Cooper School’s wildlife area.
 On this occasion the work was too much and we resorted to asking the builders working alongside, to use their digger!